itsmehere/CS50AI/LectureNotes/Week4_Learning.md

 ### Regression:

-**Supervised learning task of learning a function mapping an input point to a continuous value.** Instead of creating boundaries, we can try to find the line of best fit and use that as a refernce to determine the result.
+**Supervised learning task of learning a function mapping an input point to a continuous value.** Instead of creating boundaries, we can try to find the line of best fit and use that as a reference to determine the result.

 ## Loss Functions: